-Here's the Book We Used — It Contains Four Working Models
+The Book Contains Four Working Models

-For starters we ordered the book and, surprise, it was on backorder.
-We waited two weeks to get it.
+When we ordered the book, it was unfortunately on backorder—so we had to wait two weeks to get it.
 My child asked me every day if I had checked the mail.
-After lots of "No" answers, I was finally able to say "Yes".
+After lots of "no" answers, I was finally able to say "yes!".
 Apparently, this is a popular book.
 And I can understand why.
-Here's a picture of the book.

 From our previous paper crafting experiences, I knew we would have the initial deer-in-the-headlights feeling at first glance at the instructions and paper automata patterns.
 Yes, I was right—but at least I knew what was coming and took a deep breath first.

 Did it look intimidating?
 Yes!
 But like all intricately detailed paper crafts, I knew we would just take it one step at a time.
-Here's a picture of the inside cover giving basic directions that apply to all four projects in the book such as how to fold dotted lines etc.
+Here's a picture of the inside cover giving basic directions that apply to all four projects in the book such as how to fold dotted lines, etc.

 The Patterns From the Book